 How to speak your mind confidently

-- “I didn’t start a conversation with that women because I thought she was out of my league.”
+“I didn’t start a conversation with that woman because I thought she was out of my league.”

 They often say things like: